the-expanse/SideQuestWiki/How-To-Submit-Games.md

 ## Sign Up and Enable Developer Mode

 Submitting your game or app to SideQuest is super easy!
-All you have to get started is to install SideQuest, Sign-up to enable developer mode and create your listing, to get started.
+Sign up and be ready to submit your app within minutes.
+Apps are approved on the first submit but can be updated after that without approval.
+We have a great relationship with our community of developers so if you have any issues please reach out on [discord](https://discord.gg/HNnDPSu) or on [SideQuest](https://sidequestvr.com/#/account/message-thread/1).

 You can sign up and create an account for Sidequest [here](https://sidequestvr.com/#/sign-up)